 Students must also complete their educational objective (graduation, transfer, and certificate in a timely manner) by the time they have attempted 90 units.
-This includes ALL units attempted at Hartnell College and all units transferred from other colleges previously attended that are applicable toward your program of study.
+This includes ALL units attempted at Hartnell College.
 A student can only receive financial assistance for a maximum of 150% of the published length of the program.
 All units attempted regardless if required for the major or taken for personal enrichment will count toward the 150% allowable total.